 LGBTQ+ Community and Tobacco

-With the added pressure and stress in accordance with fighting for human rights, Big Tobacco has concentrated its efforts on targeting the LGBTQ+ community.
+With the added pressure and stress of fighting for human rights, Big Tobacco has concentrated its efforts on targeting the LGBTQ+ community.

 The LGBTQ+ Community and Drug Use